 - We use special, unprocessed tea to bring out the fresh flavor of Green tea.

 - Spearmint has a faint sweet aroma that adds a gentle fresh flavor to our gin.

 - JUNIPER BERRY

-- We’ve selected Juniper berries from France which has a gorgeous top note that adds to the strong gin flavor.
+- We've selected Juniper berries from France, which adds a gorgeous top note to the strong aroma of gin.

 - ANGELICA ROOT